 Welcome to the webpage of the Department of Political Science at the University of Central Arkansas!

 The Department of Political Science - which is home to the political science (BA/BS), public administration (BS), and international studies (BA) programs - is located on the second floor of Irby Hall on the campus of UCA.
-The department, which was established in 1971, currently includes eleven full-time faculty members with expertise in all of the major fields of political science and public administration, including ten tenure-track/tenured faculty members.
+The department, which was established in 1971, currently includes more than ten full-time, tenured/tenure-track faculty members with expertise in all of the major fields of political science and public administration.

 The primary objective of the department's political science program is to provide students with the conceptual and analytical tools for understanding political institutions and processes in the United States and other countries, as well as global institutions and processes.
 The political science curriculum is designed to satisfy the needs of (1) those students choosing to major or minor in political science, public administration, or international studies; (2) those students choosing to major or minor in other fields of study - including Environmental Science, Economics/International Trade, Latin American Studies, Southern & Arkansas Studies, African/African-American Studies, Education, Sociology, and Nursing - for which specific political science courses are either required or electives; and (3) those students who choose political science courses as a part of their general education requirements, specifically American Government & Politics, Introduction to Political Science, and Introduction to International Relations.